 This BMW is an amazing example of black paint done right; and no, I didn't use black car wax.

 While you are not a professional, there are things you can do to get the kinds of results normally reserved for veteran professionals.
 Before you rush out and start shopping for what you have determined to be the best car wax for black cars, be sure to follow along as I also lay out some added strategies I use professionally that you can use to get better results yourself.

 Q - Does colored black car wax really work better than traditional car waxes?

-A - Yes and no. Wax by nature fills and conceals ultra fine and superficial scratches and blemishes.
-It does this in a large part by creating a uniformed reflective surface that helps diminish these superficial scratches and blemishes.
-If you are dealing with random and deep scratches, then colored car wax or black car wax "kits" can offer temporary aid in diminishing these deep forms of scratches in the car paint, but you must remember, that this serves as a temporary fix at best.
+A - Yes and no. Car waxes and sealants will help to cover and conceal unwanted paint flaws while creating a better reflective surface.
+If you are dealing with the common problem of random deeper scratches, then colored car wax or black car wax "kits" can offer temporary aid in diminishing these deep forms of scratches in the car paint, but you must remember, that this only serves as a temporary fix at best.
 These very limited kits actually contain a colored wax "Crayon type" stick you can use to literally fill very deep or wide scratches with before you apply a top coat of colored or black car wax.

 Q - Is there any other forms of black car wax I could use?